Stillpoint-Software/hyperbee.pipeline/docs/middleware.md

 `Wraps` are middleware that surround a group of pipeline actions.
 The `Wrap` and `WrapAsync` method allows you to wrap a part of the pipeline.
 This is useful when you want to apply a transformation to only a part of the pipeline.

-Here�s an example of how to use `WrapAsync`:
+Here’s an example of how to use `WrapAsync`:

 ```csharp
 var command = PipelineFactory